Sportsbook with Dubuque presence launches online, mobile betting options

-A sportsbook with a physical presence in a Dubuque casino has launched an online betting option.
+A sportsbook with a physical presence in Dubuque has launched an online betting option.

-FanDuel Sportsbook today announced the activation of a mobile betting app and online betting experience.
+FanDuel Sportsbook on Thursday announced the activation of a mobile betting app and online betting experience.

 The sportsbook has operated within Diamond Jo Casino in Dubuque since Sept.
 1, 2019.
 Until now, however, bettors had to visit the sportsbook in person every time they wanted to place a wager.